distlingur/Vefforitun/README.txt

-# Socket.IO Chat
+# Chat Application

-A simple chat App using AngularJs and sockets
+A simple chat app using AngularJs and sockets
 ## How to use

 ```